-The Company and subsidiaries set up an allowance for doubtful accounts to reflect impairment of trade accounts receivable relating to estimated losses that may result from non-collection of customer accounts.
-The allowance is based on consideration of historical collection experience coupled with a review of outstanding receivables at the statements of financial position date.
+The Group and the Company set up allowance for doubtful accounts to reflect impairment of trade accounts receivable relating to estimated losses that may result from non-collection of customer accounts.
+The allowance is based on consideration of historical collection experience couple with a review of outstanding receivables at the statements of financial position date.